 O6.
 Deliver workshops to students (Leading partner FIPL)

-Primary school student (ages 6-12 years old) workshops will be held to introduce and evaluate the material and resources of the Digital Citizenship Programme and Curricula on digital literacy.
+Primary school student (ages 6-12 years old) workshops were held to introduce and evaluate the material and resources of the Digital Citizenship Programme and Curricula on digital literacy.

 O7.
 Offer certified training MOOC to teachers